JosepeDev/AudUnity/README.md

   Same as "RemoveSound" but it'll check if the sound exists in the player and only if it does, it'll call the remove method.

 ## Global Audio Player
 Works exactly like a Local Audio Player, but if you want to call its methods or properties, you can do it without a reference, because only a single Global Audio Player can exist in a scene.
+It contains every method a Local Audio Player has, but in the Global Audio Player they are static.

+- Properties
+  - **Player**
+    Returns the currently active Global Audio Player.
+    Only a single Global Audio Player can exist in a scene.

+### Examples:

 **Local Audio Player Example Code**
 Playing a shooting sound when the method Shoot() is called